kimchy/compass/lib/readme.txt

 - required at runtime when using velocity for dynamic meta-data

 * oracle/toplink-essentials
-- Oracle Toplink Essential Reference implementation of JPA (part of glass fish) v2 build 58g
+- Oracle Toplink Essential Reference implementation of JPA (part of glass fish) V2UR1_build_b09d
 - required for building compass
 - required at runtime when using Compass Gps JPA support with Toplink Essentials